geocore/geocore-swift/README.md

 ```
 pod "GeocoreKit"
 ```
-To install it using Carthage, add following line to your Cartfile:
+To install it using Carthage, add the following line to your Cartfile:
 ```
 github "geocore/geocore-swift"
 ```